pbeeson/OpenGR/doc/overview.md

  - Developping with the library:
    - @subpage compilation : Compilation instructions and supported platform(s...).
 Also describes how to link with the library using cmake.
    - @subpage extend : Describes how to add new registration algorithms to the library.
+   - @subpage using-your-point-type : Describes how to use your point type as input to the library.
    - @subpage tests : Monitor continuous integration, run tests on your platform
  - @subpage currentrelease : Changelog and status of the current release
  - @subpage roadmap